Fill and stroke

 Name Gradient Source Description

-batlow Crameri Blue-green-yellow-red
+batlow Crameri Blue-teal-green-brown-pink

 batlowk Crameri Dark variant of batlow